jmstoolbox/jmstoolbox/org.titou10.jtb.build/sourceforge/readme.txt

 - IBM MQ            : Tested with v7.x, v8.0, v9.0.
 May work with other versions also
 - IBM WebSphere SIB : Tested with v8.5, v9.0.
 May work with other versions also
 - IBM WebSphere AS  : Destinations are read from a JMS Connection Factory.
 Tested with v8.5,v9.0.
 May work with other versions also
-- IBM WebSphere Liberty Profile : v9.0 and v8.5.
+- IBM WebSphere Liberty Profile : v16.0.x and v8.5.
 May work with other versions also
-- Apache ActiveMQ v5.14.0
+- Apache ActiveMQ   : v5.14.1 and tested with many older version (5.4, 5.7, 5.13...)
 - Apache ActiveMQ Artemis v1.4.0
 - JBoss HornetQ v2.4.6
 - Oracle OpenMQ v5.1